Easysoft JDBC-ODBC Bridge programming guide

 URL Description

-jdbc:easysoft:DSN=northwind Equivalent to the above.
+jdbc:easysoft:DSN=northwind Equivalent to the previous example.

-jdbc:easysoft:FILEDSN={C:\\Temp\\NorthwindFileDSN.dsn} Connect to a file DSN data source, rather than a system DSN data source.
+jdbc:easysoft:FILEDSN={C:\\Temp\\NorthwindFileDSN.dsn} Connect to a file data source.

 jdbc:easysoft://:8899/northwind Connect to a non-default port.